-The head of household and the spouse/co-head will be strongly encouraged to attend the interview together.
-However, either the head of household or the spouse/co-head may attend the interview on behalf of the family.
+The head of household and the spouse/cohead will be strongly encouraged to attend the interview together.
+However, either the head of household or the spouse/cohead may attend the interview on behalf of the family.
 Verification of information pertaining to adult members of the household not present at the interview will not begin until signed release forms are returned to the PHA.

-The head of household or spouse/co-head must provide acceptable documentation of legal identity.
+The interview will be conducted only if the head of household or spouse/cohead must provide acceptable documentation of legal identity.
 (Chapter 7 provides a discussion of proper documentation of legal identity.)
-If the family representative does not provide the required documentation at the time of the interview, he or she will be required to provide it within 10 business days.
+If the family representative does not provide the

+Administrative Plan required documentation at the time of the interview, he or she will be required to provide it within 10 business days.

-Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list for 30 days.
+Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list for 60 calendar days.
 If all household members have not disclosed their SSNs at the next time the PHA is issuing vouchers, the PHA will issue a voucher to the next eligible applicant family on the waiting list.

-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, and must complete forms, provide required signatures, and submit required documentation.
+The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
 If any materials are missing, the PHA will provide the family with a written list of items that must be submitted.